sherpal/BattleForFlatland/README.md

 ## Contribute (in construction)

 Below, we try to describe how you can contribute in parts of the developments.
 Certain things will not be acceptable (such as "I rewrote the frontend in React") so be sure to always first raise an issue.

 Before going further, be sure to be able to run the server and the game locally.

 ### Create a new Boss

 One of the easiest way to contribute to the repo is probably to implement a new Boss for the game.
 Implementing a new boss is completely orthogonal to the rest of the code, and hence, there are no real consequence of doing things wrong, if possible.

 Writing a new boss is rather straightforward and the most difficult part will perhaps be to design and fine tune it.

-I'm writing this guide while implementing Boss103.
-It is not guaranteed that the following is the optimal strategy, but, if Boss103 comes to light, it is at least working.
+I'm ~~writing~~ editting this guide while implementing Boss104.
+It is not guaranteed that the following is the optimal strategy, but, if Boss104 comes to light, it is at least working.

 #### Package and Boss class

-The class representing the boss itself should live in a subpackage of the `gamelogic.entities.boss` package.
+The class representing the boss itself should live in a subpackage of the `gamelogic.entities.boss` package (in the `shared` sub-project).
 This subpackage should have a name corresponding to a theme for a group of boss.
 For example, if you wanted to reproduce in Battle For Flatland a raid coming from your favourite MMO, this package could be named after that raid, in a parodic manner!
-The Boss103 will sit in the `dawnoftime` package, gathering bosses that where made at the beginning of development and who mostly served as proof of concepts (although we tried to make them interesting, still).
+The Boss104 will sit in the `dawnoftime` package, gathering bosses that where made at the beginning of development and who mostly served as proof of concepts (although we tried to make them interesting, still).

-The boss class should extend `gamelogic.entities.boss.BossEntity` and have a companion object extending `gamelogic.entities.boss.BossFactory[T]` with `T` the class of your boss.
+The boss class should extend `gamelogic.entities.boss.BossEntity` and have a companion object extending `gamelogic.entities.boss.BossFactory[T] with gamelogic.docs.BossMetadata` with `T` the class of your boss.
 It is also convenient to make it a `case class` for copy method.

 #### Implementing abstract members for boss and boss factory classes.

 Let your IDE fill the gaps for the abstract methods, and implement them one by one.
 They should either be straightforward to implement (sometimes they can even be copy-pasted from previous bosses), or they can not be implemented right away (for example the `abilityNames` method), but we will come back to them later on.

 Note that many abstract member should be filled in the constructor (another reason to be a case class) and many methods ask to return the super trait type.
 For those particular methods, it is best to put the return type to the type of the boss.

 After filling the blanks, only a few members are still not implemented (`???`):